Slovenia in the Eurovision Song Contest 2020: EMA 2020

 EMA 2020 was the 24th edition of the Slovenian national final format Evrovizijska Melodija (EMA).
-The competition was used by RTV Slovenija as the second phase of the national final to select Slovenia's entry for the Eurovision Song Contest 2020 and was broadcast on TV SLO1 and online via the broadcaster's RTV 4D platform.
+The competition was used by RTV Slovenija as the second phase of the national final to select Slovenia's entry for the Eurovision Song Contest 2020 and was broadcast on TV SLO 1 and online via the broadcaster's RTV 4D platform.

 Competing entries

 Artists and composers were able to submit their entries to the broadcaster between 1 August 2019 and 19 November 2019.
 74 entries were received by the broadcaster during the submission period.
 An expert committee consisting of Raiven (musician and singer), Mojca Menart (head of the publishing business of ZKP RTV SLO) and Jernej Vene (music editor for Radio Val 202) selected ten artists and songs for the competition from the received submissions.
 The competing artists were announced on 20 December 2019.
 Among the competing artists were former Slovenian Eurovision contestant Tinkara Kovač who represented Slovenia in 2014 and former Slovenian Junior Eurovision contestant Lina Kuduzović who represented Slovenia in Junior Eurovision 2015.
 Božidar Wolfand – Wolf represented Yugoslavia in Eurovision 1984 as a backing vocalist.

+In 2020, it emerged that the Serbian pop star Jelena Karleuša had applied to EMA in 2020, but was not on the list of selected participants.
+At the end of 2020, she confirmed that she "had received an invitiation from Slovenian organizers to represent Slovenia at Eurovision 2020", and that she prepared the song "La bomba" featuring Pabllo Vittar for the occasion, but that it didn't sound the way she had intended.
+In 2023, she reconfirmed this, stating that the Spanish-English-Slovenian languaged song was written for Eurovision, but that she withdrew it due to "technical issues".
+Pabllo hasn't commented on these claims.
+"La bomba" was released on 20 August 2023, without Pabllo making an appearance in the song.